coolshare/ReactReduxStarterKit/README.md

  - <b>Access store globally</b>.
-The store static field of global class holds the reference of Redux store so that we can access the store and related method such as dispatch any where instead of pass the store down in the component hierachy.
+The store static field of global class holds the reference of Redux store so that we can access the store and related method such as dispatch any where instead of pass the store down in the component hierarchy.
 See code details at /services/CommunicationService.js

  - <b>React patterns</b>. the following patterns are used in the application

    1). <u>Container/Component</u>.
-It is used under /components/Pattens: all the components are written with this pattern.<br/>
+It is used under /components/Patterns: all the components are written with this pattern.<br/>
-   2). <u>State hoisting</u>: Events are changes in state.
+   2). <u>State hoisting and Stateless function</u>: Events are changes in state.
 Their data needs to be passed to stateful container components parents.
-Example:
+Example (in VideoContainer.js and VideoComponent.js):

 	   The event handler resides in VideoContainer and VideoComponent hoists the data entered by users to
 	   VideoContainer: